-Whenever a holiday rolls around I make it a point to stop by The Peninsula hotel on Fifth Avenue.
+Whenever a holiday rolls around, I reflexively stop by The Peninsula hotel on Fifth Avenue.
 New York has no shortage of hotels that indulge in full-throttle decorating, but no one does it quite like the Peninsula.
 Or as often.
 Read more

 Spring and its holidays are about new beginnings, and what’s more renewing than a new hat?

 Three fetching Easter bonnets perch on a flower-garnished hat rack atop a table on the mezzanine landing at the Peninsula New York, located (aptly) on Fifth Avenue for all you fans of the Irving Berlin movie and song “Easter Parade.”